-Among customer — and staff! — favorites are the Beach, Lettuce Wrap, Double Langlee, and Button Island Smash Burgers.
+Among customer — and staff! — favorites are the Beach Burger, Lettuce Wrap, Double Langlee, and Button Island Smash Burgers.

-Customers also love the fresh, summery “Street Corn” and watermelon salads; the new Smash Burger Bowl featuring a chopped double cheeseburger, mixed greens salad, baby tomatoes, and lime vinaigrette; and the lobster and clam rolls and hotdogs.
-The choices are seemingly endless.
+Customers also love the fresh, summery “Street Corn” salad, the new Smash Burger Bowl featuring a chopped double cheeseburger, mixed greens salad, baby tomatoes, and lime vinaigrette; and the fabulous Fireking Lobster Roll.